 - Think about what you want to achieve.
 This will provide direction for meaningful goals.

-- Make specific & measureable goals.
-If you want to improve technical skills, focus on mastering exposure settings & lighting techniques.
+- Make specific and measureable goals.
+If you want to improve technical skills, focus on mastering exposure settings and lighting techniques.

 - Set realistic timelines.
 Consider how much time you can commit and allocate specific periods for each goal.